automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Tendaguria.md

 # Tendaguria
-## Description: This Tanzanian sauropod has proven difficult to classify.
+## This Tanzanian sauropod has proven difficult to classify.